trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

    ```
    octez-node run --rpc-addr 127.0.0.1:8732 --log-output="$HOME/octez-node.log"
    ```

+1. Optional: When the node has bootstrapped and caught up with the current head block, you can delete the snapshot file to save space.

 At first launch, the node generates a fresh identity file used to identify itself on the network.
 Then it bootstraps the chain, which takes a variable amount of time depending on how many blocks need to be loaded.